-- Variable APRs-if applicable, when and how the interest rate will change. - Grace period-A period during which you can avoid finance charges on purchases by paying your balance in full each month. - Annual fees-Some issuers charge annual membership fees ranging from \$20-\$75 or more.
-A few issuers charge an annual fee only when you don't use your card or use it very infrequently. - Transaction fees-such as cash advance fee or over credit limit. - Balance computation method-the method used to calculate the finance charge.
+- Variable APRs-if applicable, when and how the interest rate will change. - Grace period-A period during which you can avoid finance charges by paying your balance in full before the due date. - Annual fees-Some issuers charge annual membership fees ranging from \$20-\$75 or more.
+A few issuers charge an annual fee only when you don't use your card or use it very infrequently. - Transaction fees-such as cash advance, late payment or over credit limit. - Balance computation method-the method used to calculate the finance charge.